COMMONWEALTH PHD SCHOLARSHIPS

-Each nominating body is responsible for its own selection process and may have additional eligibility criteria.
-You must check with your nominating body for their specific advice and rules for applying, their own eligibility criteria, and their own closing date for applications.
+Each nominating agency oversees its own selection process and may have additional eligibility criteria.
+Candidates must check with the nominating agency for their specific advice and rules for applying, and their own eligibility criteria.
+Nominating agencies may set their own closing date for applications.

-- Supporting statement from a proposed supervisor in the UK from at least one of the institutions named on your application form -– submitted directly by your proposed supervisor to the online application system (supervisors will be sent an email request to submit online).
+- Supporting statement on institutional letterhead from a proposed supervisor in the UK from at least one of the institutions named on the application form

-If any of the required documentation is not provided by the dates specified above, your application will be considered ineligible.
+If any of the required documentation is not provided by the closing date, the application will be considered ineligible.